-The Upland Wildlife Restoration Program was developed to restore important habitats and wildlife that utilize those habitats.
-To meet these goals, WDFW: 1) provides incentives for habitat enhancement and public access on private lands,
+The Washington Department of Fish and Wildlife's Private Lands Program was developed to restore important habitats, and the wildlife that utilize those habitats, as well as increase public hunting access to private property.

+To meet these goals, WDFW:

-- 2) works cooperatively with federal and state agencies with compatible goals, and - 3) provides information and technical assistance to improve public education.
+- 1) Provides incentives for habitat enhancement and public access on private lands, - 2) Works cooperatively with federal and state agencies with compatible goals, - 3) Provides information and technical assistance to landowners, and - 4) Provides educational information to the public about habitat and private lands access.

-Benefits from the Upland Wildlife Restoration Program help perpetuate Washington's wildlife, restore and enhance habitat, and increase recreational opportunities and public support for wildlife.
-Currently there are over 800 private landowners and 1.2 million acres enrolled in public access and habitat development agreements through the Upland Wildlife Restoration Program.
+Benefits from the Private Lands Program help perpetuate Washington's wildlife, restore and enhance habitat, and increase recreational opportunities and public support for wildlife.
+Currently, there are approximately 800 private landowners and 1.2 million acres enrolled in public access and habitat development agreements through the program.

-Several programs and funding sources were combined to create the Upland Wildlife Restoration Program in 1991.
-In 2003, a major source of Program funding was lost due to a reduction in federal support.
-Nevertheless, Upland Wildlife Restoration continues to provide some of WDFW's most promising opportunities to work with landowners to improve habitat and public hunting access on private lands.
+Several programs and funding sources were combined to create the program in 1991.
+In 2003, a major source of program funding was lost due to a reduction in federal support.
+Nevertheless, the Washington Department of Fish and Wildlife is committed to working with landowners to improve habitat and public access on private lands.